The Travel Wallet

 A travel wallet needs to have quick access – there’s nothing worse than trying to juggle documents while dealing with the person at the counter who is trying to charge excess and sit you next to the first dropout from The Biggest Loser.
 Something that can give you quick access to your documents, particularly your boarding pass and passport.

-This can also then be stretched out to needing to access money (visas, food, etc) or frequent flyer (or the such) cards quickly.
+This can also then be stretched out to needing access to money (visas, food, etc) or frequent flyer (or the like) cards quickly.

 2/ Mobility: